kyma-incubator/compass/docs/director/fetch-requests.md

 # Fetch Requests

-Packages API supports providing documentation for API Definitions, Event Definitions.
-User can provide the documentation during the call to Director or use a Fetch Request.
-If a Fetch Request is specified Director will call the specified URL and download the specification.
+API Packages support providing documentation for API and Event Definitions.
+You can provide the documentation during the call to the Director or use a Fetch Request.
+If a Fetch Request is specified, the Director calls the specified URL and downloads the specification.

-User can specify these three fields.
+You can specify the following fields:

 | Name   	| Meaning                                                             	|
 |--------	|---------------------------------------------------------------------	|